bf4/webtrees/modules/googlemap_readme.txt

 this is not according to the standard (these records are created by Legacy).

 Some special remarks for version 3.3.8:
-1. The Place-laction pages look a bit empty.
+1. The Place-location pages look a bit empty.
 This is because the styles used to format the table are not defined in version 3.3.8.
 You can create these by doing the following:
    - In your themes/<selected theme> open style.css